-Videotaped sessions of key training sessions and competition are extremely helpful in my work in professional boxing.
+Videotaped sessions of key training sessions and competitions are extremely helpful in my work in professional boxing.
 Videotaping and analysing sparring and training sessions prove to be a very effective way of developing psychological skills.
-The boxer, coach and sport psychologist view videotape sessions on a 3ft-square screen in a lecture theatre at my university.
+The boxer, coach and sports psychologist view videotape sessions on a 3ft-square screen in a lecture theatre at my university.
 These are then repeated throughout the programme.

-Video analysis of the sparring sessions leads to detailed discussion on the strengths and limitations of performance, and the strengths and weaknesses of his opponent.
-For each opponent we would have details of the number of punches thrown for each 30 seconds of each round; ratio of head-to-body punches, the number of counter-punches that were thrown, jabs etc.
+Video analysis of the sparring sessions leads to a detailed discussion on the strengths and limitations of performance and the strengths and weaknesses of his opponent.
+For each opponent, we would have details of the number of punches thrown for each 30 seconds of each round, ratio of head-to-body punches, the number of counter-punches that were thrown, jabs etc.

 Regardless of the opponent, we observe that boxers tend to show consistent habits.
 For example, one boxer may move predominantly to one side and throw fewer punches in the first half of a round.
 This information was used as the basis for goal setting for technical sessions and imagery scenarios, while training was focused around exploiting the opponent’s weaknesses.